Itscasca/itscasca/README.md

 ♥ I use kys/kms jokes that shouldnt be taken serisourly.
 My humor can come off suggestive but i do know how to filter myself when talking to different people.

-♥ I am offtab or AFK most of the times, if i dont respond i am not ignoring you i just dont see your message so please whisper me instead.
+♥ I am offtab or AFK most of the times.
+If i dont respond i am not ignoring you i just dont see your message so please whisper me instead.

 --

 **INTERACT**

 ♥ Anyone can interact but if you want to make the conversation less awkward we could talk about my interest.
-I have a lot and itd be a hassle to list them all down so here are the ones i LOVE right now.
+I have a lot and it'd be a hassle to list them all down so here are the ones i LOVE right now.

-Alien stage, mouthwashing, black phone, sonic the hedgechog, epic the musical, identity v, danganronpa, Jujutsu kaisen, creepypasta, sally face, demon slayer, supernatural (getting into it)
+Alien stage, mouthwashing, black phone, sonic the hedgechog, epic the musical, identity v, danganronpa, yttd, Jujutsu kaisen, creepypasta, sally face, demon slayer, supernatural (getting into it), mystic messenger

+**PONY TOWN YES'S AND DONT'S**

+♥ (YES) interact, cuddle + hug
+♥ (NO) Cover me on purpose
+♥ (YES)